-Looking back on my choice to study a Bachelor of Arts at Sydney University majoring in English, I am not sure if I would take this path again.
+Looking back on my choice to study a Bachelor of Arts at Sydney University (majoring in English) I am not sure if I would take this path again.
 I chose the course purely because English was my passion, and fittingly, I loved the degree in its entirety.

-In retrospect I would recommend students appreciate the critical difference between a passion and hobby, and a course of study that will translate into a career.
-While my degree imparted me with a critical eye, a neat skill of writing and the ability to negotiate ambiguity, these are skills I would have arguably pursued in my own time.
-Perhaps better explored in an internship or short course, while a wider degree like Business would have given me the ‘foot in the door’ edge into a business place, where my English skills would have been an additional edge.
+As an English major you’re able to assimilate large amounts of information and coalesce it into a core idea- and no doubt, this is an extremely valuable skill.
+But while my degree imparted me with a critical eye, a neat skill of writing and the ability to negotiate ambiguity; these are skills I would have arguably pursued in my own time.
+Perhaps better explored in an internship or short course?
+Maybe a more literal degree like business would have given me the ‘foot in the door’ at a job where I’d inevitably be able to use my love for writing?

 We spoke to another Arts student to hear their opinion on the value of an Arts degree.
 Read the full interview here, or a short version below:

 Note** Ollie (Studied B. Commerce and B. Arts majoring in Politics)

 FN: IT’S CLEARLY A VALUABLE TOPIC TO UNDERSTAND BUT WAS YOUR DEGREE USEFUL IN GETTING A JOB?

 OC: It wasn’t till I finished university and applied for my role at Deloitte Private [where I work today] that I realised the value of my analytical skills and world knowledge that I developed in this degree.
 The Arts element has given me the most valuable foundation for addressing real world problems outside of theory.

 Though, in saying this, I wouldn’t recommend studying Political Science as an isolated degree.